gaepdit/gaepdit.github.io/web-apps/use-https.md

 The **max-age** value is set in this example at 5 minutes (300 seconds). *This is for testing purposes only.*

 [It is recommended](https://hstspreload.org/#deployment-recommendations) to ramp up the **max-age** value stepwise to 1 week, 1 month, and finally 2 years, fully testing each for the enable time period.
+I've created a page to track [HSTS implementation status](https://bitbucket.org/snippets/gaepdit/4nX8Ee) for my applications; you may want to use something similar.

 ## Final `web.config` file